-What I’ve Learned From Trying (And Failing) To Become A Web Developer
+What I’ve Learned From Trying (And Failing) To Become A Full-Time Web Developer

 What do you think of when you imagine a web developer?
 Do you see images of hoodie-clad youngsters working from bean bag chairs in hipster offices with exposed brick, or from their reclaimed-wood desks in their loft apartments?
 A bunch of cool nerds writing rainbow-colored code into a code editor and designing super-cool apps and being paid massive amounts of money?
 (Okay, I’m exaggerating, kind of.)